DDPronin/Rank-turbulence-Delta/README.md

 Dmitry Pronin, Evgeny Kazartsev
 HSE University

-This Research is supported by Scientific Foundation of HSE-University in 2026
+This Research is supported by Scientific Foundation of HSE-University in 2026, Faculty of Humanities project «Language, literature and culture in historical and social perspective»

 The manuscript is currently under review at *Digital Scholarship in the Humanities*.